Hummingbird Safety: 5 Easy Ways to Protect Your Hummingbirds

 Attracting hummingbirds to your yard with a Perky-Pet® hummingbird feeder is a wonderful experience.
 You’ll spend hours enjoying the sight of hummers as they dart around your yard and hover at your feeder for some tasty nectar.

 But by tempting the tiny creatures into your yard, it’s also important that you do what you can to protect them from dangers that you or the world around them have created.
 Hummingbird safety should be on the top of your mind.
+Here are five simple things to keep in mind.

 1. Limit Pesticide Use